-You can also use AskMID to check if your car’s insured.
+You can also check your MOT history online.

 All the MOT information for every car in the UK is publicly available.
 So your insurance company can use it to check if you’ve got a valid MOT on your car, too.